ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 ## My security oriented Diary

-- i found a bug in sudo while studying CVE-2021-3156. accepted and patched. https://github.com/sudo-project/sudo/issues/95
+- I found a bug in sudo while studying CVE-2021-3156. accepted and patched. https://github.com/sudo-project/sudo/issues/95
-- i'm studying/explaining Malware from PMA Labs using IDA and Hopper
+- I'm studying/explaining Malware from PMA Labs using IDA and Hopper
-- i tried the sstic challenge (finished 12th on the 1st flag, couldn't find the others)
+- I tried the sstic challenge (finished 12th on the 1st flag, couldn't find the others)
 - on iatus to code stuff and learn more languages
 - back with more malware

 ### 2021/03/30

-- Dear Diary, today i'm starting a diary
+- Dear Diary, today I'm starting a diary
-- Dear Diary, i started you.
+- Dear Diary, I started you.
 - I'm watching youtube video about Fuzzing & Buffer Overflow : https://www.youtube.com/watch?v=FCIfWTAtPr0
-    - the video is too beginner oriented, i'll give a try to part 4 (finding the offset) anyway.
+    - the video is too beginner oriented, I'll give a try to part 4 (finding the offset) anyway.
       Part 5 is about EIP.
     - Not really useful to me (a priori), but the videos are very short so it's cool.
 - I'm planning to give a try to sstic challenge 2021, it start this weekend : https://www.sstic.org/2021/news/
-- i did some ARM64 disassembly stuff this morning while drinking my first coffee of the day, using hopper disasm.
+- I did some ARM64 disassembly stuff this morning while drinking my first coffee of the day, using hopper disasm.
   Turn out it's much easier when the source code isn't written in swift(c)(r)(tm)

 - CVE-2021-3156 is scary.
 Congratz Qualys for finding it.
     - https://www.kb.cert.org/vuls/id/794544
     - Apple’s Big Sur is also vulnerable, as well as cisco, netapp, juniper, ...
     - Also, https://www.youtube.com/watch?v=2_ZaNBl6qNo
-        - i like this channel, i subbed some times ago, and the discord dudes are cools too
+        - I like this channel, I subbed some times ago, and the discord dudes are cools too
 - mysql suck :[
     - why is it so bad ?
-- should i buy Hopper disasm ?
+- should I buy Hopper disasm ?
-- i want to go home. i'm going home.
+- I want to go home.
+I'm going home.
-- i'm home
+- I'm home

 #### Exploring CVE-2021-3156 @ home

-This is what i understood :
+This is what I understood :
 - You can use multiple line in argument by escaping with \
 - Sudo ignore the character following \
 - what if \ is the last character ? it ignores \0 (NULL) and read stuff it shouldn't read because the null terminator is ignored.